Is Buying a Used RV Right For You?

 Save Money

 Perhaps the biggest advantage of buying used is the immediate cost savings.
-Most used RVs, even if only a few years old, have taken the brunt of depreciation (around 20%) just by driving off the lot.
-As a general rule, travel trailers tend to hold their value longer than motorhomes and fifth-wheels.
-Still, it all depends on how well the RV has been taken care of.
+Most used RVs, even if only a few years old, have taken the brunt of the RV depreciation rate (around 20%) just by driving off the lot.
+Generally, travel trailers tend to hold their value longer than motorhomes and fifth wheels.
+Still, it all depends on how well the RV has been cared for.

-• What kind of repairs or maintenance has been done to the RV?
+• What repairs or maintenance has been done?

-• How often has the RV been used?
+• How frequently has the RV been used?

 An Unknown History